mdotstrange/NightmarePuppeteerPublic/Add3dModelsReadMe.md

  ![Add3dmodelimage](https://github.com/mdotstrange/NightmarePuppeteerPublic/raw/master/Files/add3dModels.png)
 ----------------------
+* **TEMPORARY INFO PAGE**
+* ------------------------------------------

 * With all models use Embedded textures if you can otherwise make sure the texture files are in the same directory as the fbx you want to load like this...
 * ![File example](https://github.com/mdotstrange/NightmarePuppeteerPublic/raw/master/Files/FileTextures.png)
+* *Importing can be pretty slow sometimes with character models(10-30 seconds).
+After adding a model to NP, NP will **NOT save it** so you can use it again after quitting.
+Instead I recommend **adding it to Steam Workshop.
+When you want to use it again just download it from Workshop.**

 ---------------
  **The following programs/sites exported fbx file formats are supported for bodies and heads**